VadymSachenko/TechWriteIt/ai-technical-writing/ai-use-case/ai-use-case-writing-docs-from-templates.md

 ### 3. Write effective AI prompts

-Once the template is ready, prepare a prompt that gives the AI step-by-step instructions clearly explaining.
-Here are general rules to have a good propt:
+Once the template is ready, prepare a prompt that gives the AI clear step-by-step instructions.
+Here are general rules for writing a good prompt:

-- **Clarify your goal:** Start by stating the exact outcome you want.
-If you need a specific document format, highlight that before anything—`the output must be a markdown code block opened using four backticks`.
+- **Clarify your goal:**: Start by stating the exact outcome you want.
+If you need a specific document format, highlight that before anything—`the output must be a markdown code block opened using four backticks`
 - **Provide relevant context:** Explain the use case and why the output matters.
-Mention or upload any background information references, such as conversations, images, or specific requirements the AI should factor in. `Incorporate all relevant details from the attached JSON schema, images, and transcript`.
+Mention or upload any background information references, such as conversations, images, or specific requirements the AI should factor in. `Incorporate all relevant details from the attached JSON schema, images, and transcript`
-- **Upload a template:** Most important steps is to provide a Markdown template and point the AI to it explicitly.
-For example, `Follow the structure and rules from the uploaded configuration_parameters_template.md markdown sample file.`
+- **Upload a template:** The most important step is to provide a Markdown template and point the AI to it explicitly.
+For example, `Follow the structure and rules from the uploaded configuration_parameters_template.md markdown sample file`
-- **Explicitly state the goal:**
 - **Ask for clarifications:** Instruct the AI to request more details if needed.
 This helps ensure no critical information is overlooked.
-For example, `Confirm any clarifications you need before starting`.
+For example, `Confirm any clarifications you need before starting`

 ### 4. Upload supporting documentation

-Provide the AI with all necessary information so that it has context for filling out the template: a JSON schema, descriptions of Jira tickets, interview transcription, screenshots, and so on.
+Provide the AI with all necessary information so that it has context for filling out the template: a JSON schema, descriptions of Jira tickets, interview transcription, screenshots, a sample document, and so on.
 Ensure that the data is consistent and up to date.

 ### 5. Test and refine your AI prompts